petar-v/astro-react-starter/README.md

 # Astro react starter

-This is a starter I built for myself that has React, SCSS, and a bunch of other sane (to mylself) defaults and instruments.
+This is a starter I built for myself that has React, SASS, and a bunch of other sane (to myself) defaults and instruments.
 This is meant to get me started on super quickly building a new project without having to setup all that every time.

 ## 🚀 Project Structure